 I am working at the School of Civil Engineering and Geosciences, which is part of Newcastle University.

-Favourite thing to do in science I think most Earth Scientists first started studying Geology because they like being outside (“in the field”, as we like to say) and collect rock samples.
+Favourite thing to do in my job: I think most Earth Scientists first started studying Geology because they like being outside (“in the field”, as we like to say) and collect rock samples.
 15 years down the line, this hasn’t changed at all!
 I still love collecting rock samples in the mountains, although I am now a marine geoscientist, which means I usually collect my samples from ships.
 Right now, for example, I am on a research expedition in the Pacific Ocean where we will drill more than 1000 meters into the sea floor to collect so-called sediment cores (basically plastic pipes filled with grey and green mud).
 That’s what I like most!
 But I also have great fun analysing the samples I get to learn what they are telling me.
 What I really don’t like is computer work, but it’s unavoidable…

 I am a marine geoscientist trying to reconstruct past environmental and climate conditions from marine mud.